keitheck/snakes-cafe/README.md

 21.03.18 -- Added some error handling
-21.03.18 -- Added ability to import custom menu from CSV file 21.03.18 -- Added stock/quantity capabilities -- user can order multiples
+21.03.18 -- Added ability to import custom menu from CSV file 21.03.18 -- Added stock/quantity capabilities -- user can order multiples 21.03.18 -- Refactored to make code more dry with regards to print functions